piotr-kubica/weather-tiny/README.md

 Turn on device.
 Reset to enable configuration.
-Connect to `esp-weather` device access point.
+Connect to `weather-wifi` device access point.
 Provide wireless lan ssid and password.
 Provide locations for which information should be fetched.
 Submit config form.